Kevinjeet/qlink/journals/Gill.md

+June 6, 2023
+Created a test and it passed.

 June 5, 2023
 made a push with new database, went through backend to make sure everything reflects the new databse.
 My profile card can now do matches and decline